sch1eiden/senior-project/README.md

 For Backend
 1. Go to 'backend' folder
-2. If you use VS Code, you should install env first by follow in "Create a project environment for the Django tutorial#" section here https://code.visualstudio.com/docs/python/tutorial-django Change "python -m pip install django" to "pip install django==2.2.4"
+2. You should install env first by follow in
+"Create a project environment for the Django tutorial#" section here https://code.visualstudio.com/docs/python/tutorial-django Change "python -m pip install django" to "pip install django==2.2.4"